Keynote lectures

 The freedom given to teachers by the State is a measure of government confidence.

 In today’s Europe, the volatility of electorates and the frequent challenges to political legitimacy intensify State anxieties.
 In some countries this has led to a standardised curriculum with centralised authority over schooling and teacher action.
-One of the models for this ‘command-and-control’ approach has been England, with State-sanctioned knowledge and a punitive school inspection service.
+One of the leading models for this ‘command-and-control’ approach has been England, with State-sanctioned knowledge (a National Curriculum) and a punitive school inspection service as the enforcer.

-European Humanism was forged under powerful, but confident, regimes – and the result was what amounted to an iconoclastic – radical – public education made up of poetry and painting openly available and accessible.
+European Humanism, on the other hand, was forged under powerful, but confident, regimes, and the result was what amounted to an iconoclastic – radical – public education made up of poetry and painting openly available and accessible.
+The public arts curriculum of Florence, for example, was provocative, individualistic and it insisted on self-determination.
 Out of this emerged European Humanism which today gives us the standards and criteria for the moral development of society.
-In this interactive, multi-media lecture we will explore the constraints and possibilities for returning to a humanistic curriculum, what such a curriculum looks like, what its political and professional implications might be, and how, therefore, to research it.
+In this interactive, multi-media lecture we will explore the constraints and possibilities for returning to a humanistic curriculum.
+One route we will explore is the addition of a single subject, offered on a Friday, at the end of a busy week.
+That subject would be called, ‘How do I make sense of the last four days?’.

 Short CV